MyPlate

 MyPlate is the current nutrition guide published by the United States Department of Agriculture's Center for Nutrition Policy and Promotion, and serves as a recommendation based on the Dietary Guidelines for Americans.
 It replaced the USDA's MyPyramid guide on June 2, 2011, ending 19 years of USDA food pyramid diagrams.
 MyPlate is displayed on food packaging and used in nutrition education in the United States.
 The graphic depicts a place setting with a plate and glass divided into five food groups that are recommended parts of a healthy diet.
 This dietary recommendation combines an organized amount of fruits, vegetables, grains, protein, and dairy.
-It is designed as a guideline for Americans to base their plate around in order to make the educated food choices.
-ChooseMyPlate.gov shows individuals the variety of these 5 subgroups based on their activity levels and personal characteristics.
+It is designed as a guideline for Americans to base their plate around in order to make educated food choices.
+ChooseMyPlate.gov shows individuals the variety of these five subgroups based on their activity levels and personal characteristics.

 Background

 MyPlate is the latest nutrition guide from the USDA.
-The USDA's first dietary guidelines were published in 1894 by Dr. Wilbur Olin Atwater as a farmers' bulletin.
+The USDA's first dietary guidelines were published in 1894 by Wilbur Olin Atwater as a farmers' bulletin.
 Since then, the USDA has provided a variety of nutrition guides for the public, including the Basic 7 (1943–1956), the Basic Four (1956–1992), the Food Guide Pyramid (1992–2005), and MyPyramid (2005–2013).
 MyPlate was established by the USDA in 2011 to combine the recommendations of these past nutrition guides into a graphic that was easy to read.

 Many other governments and organizations have created nutrition guides.
 Some, like the United Kingdom's Eatwell Plate, the Australian Guide to Healthy Eating, and the American Diabetes Association's Create Your Plate system, also use plate diagrams.

 In December 2018, the USDA released plans to modify the MyPlate limits on milk, sodium, school breakfast, and school lunch options.
 Current nutritional research continues to make new daily intake recommendations which the USDA has been adding to newer modifications of MyPlate.